Thales-research-institute/DeepmRNALoc/README.md

 If you find this repository useful in your research, please consider citing the Github:<br/>
 https://github.com/Thales-research-institute/DeepmRNALoc<br/>

-We are waiting for the paper involving DeepmRNALoc to be published.
+Papers involving DeepmRNALocd have been submitted to an academic journal.

 ## Contact
-If you have any questions, feel free to contact Thales research institute through Email (Thales_research@163.com) or Github issues.
+If you have any questions, please feel free to contact Shihang Wang (Email: wshshou@163.com) or Zhehan Shen (Email: zshen1224@163.com).
 Pull requests are highly welcomed!

 ## Acknowledgments
 Thanks to Thales Institute and Shanghai Ocean University for providing computing infrastructure.<br/>